camunda/camunda-docs-cawemo/content/technical-guide/integrations/modeler.md

 ### Sync Catalog Projects

-Enabling this option will make element templates from one or more Cawemo catalog projects available to the Modeler.
+Enabling this option will make element templates from one or more Cawemo _Catalog projects_ available to the Modeler.
 You can then use these templates for your processes, as they will appear in a dropdown within the properties panel.

 ### Sync Diagrams

 This option synchronizes exported diagrams from Cawemo.

+# Usage

+{{< note title="Heads Up!" class="warning" >}}
+On Cawemo SaaS, your organization needs to have an Enterprise license enabled for these features to work.
+{{< /note >}}

+### Sync Catalog Projects

+1. Create a new UiPath template in Cawemo.
+2. Fill out your desired input/output parameters, the name, a Service task label, and save the template.
+3. Open the Modeler and create a new BPMN diagram.
+4. Insert a Service task and open the Properties panel on the righthand side.
+5. You should see a dropdown "Element templates" from which you can choose a template that will then be applied to the Service task.

+### Sync Diagrams

-1. Create a new diagram in Cawemo.
+1. Create a new BPMN diagram in Cawemo.
 2. Download it to your computer and open it in the Modeler.
-3. Make modifications to the diagram.
+3. Make modifications to the diagram and save it.
-4. On save, the diagram is going to be pushed back to Cawemo, but in a separate _Modeler project_.

-# Usage

-To sync a file from the Camunda Modeler to Cawemo you open a `.bpmn` file which you previously downloaded from Cawemo, make a modification to the diagram and save it.
-After saving your diagram will be uploaded back to Cawemo.
-It will be added to a special project for the Cawemo user that is configured in the plugin.
-This project will be listed in the [Home view](../../../user-guide/home/) and the diagrams will show up in the `Related Diagrams` section of the [Milestone view](../../../user-guide/milestones/).
+4. The diagram will be pushed back to Cawemo, but into a separate _Modeler project_ for the Cawemo user that is configured in the plugin.
+This project will be listed in the [Home view](../../../user-guide/home/), and the diagrams will show up in the `Related Diagrams` section of the [Milestone view](../../../user-guide/milestones/).

 [comment]: <> (Placeholder for describing what will happen to continuous updated to a diagram which already exists as a diagram in the `Camunda Modeler Project`, e.g. they will at some point provoke a new milestone instead of creating a whole new diagram )